Scaffolding

 Using generate scaffold

 Run the commands within the TaxonWorks directory in a shell.
-See Rails docs for a full explation, rails generate scaffold --help
+See Rails docs for a full explation, rails generate scaffold --help is also very useful.

 rails generate scaffold Organization name:text description:text address:text project:references created_by_id:integer updated_by_id:integer --no-helper-specs --no-routing-specs --no-view-specs --no-request-specs -fixture -p